FIRST-Tech-Challenge/ftcdocs/docs/source/ftc_ml/managing_tool/labeling/labeling.rst

-You should not have more than 10 objects within a single frame (so keep that in mind when creating videos); this is because the ftc-ml tool is limited to 10 labels per frame, and there should NEVER be unlabeled trackable objects in a frame (See Section 7.1 part 8 for more information about the background detector).
+You should not have more than 10 objects within a single frame (so keep that in mind when creating videos); this is because the ftc-ml tool is limited to 10 labels per frame, and there should NEVER be unlabeled trackable objects in a frame (See :ref:`here <ftc_ml/optimize_videos/optimize-videos:optimizing videos for increased tensorflow model performance>` for more information about the background detector).

 Once the first frame has been fully labeled, click the “Start Tracking”